taylor-gl/dotfiles/README.md

 # A collection of my dotfiles

 I'm currently running Debian on my desktop with i3 and emacs.
+Everything that can be Solarized dark is Solarized dark.

 -----